Our services will work together in integrated ways in partnership with patients, GPs and hospitals

 Courses in the north and west of the county are currently being organised.

-For Type two patients, we offer two courses
+For Type two patients, we offer X-PERT

 X-PERT is 15 hours of group education, delivered by trained educators in bite-sized chunks of weekly 2½ hour sessions over 6 weeks.
 It covers a different topic each week.
 The programmes do not focus on prescription, dictation and reprimand; instead, they offer a fun way of learning about and understanding diabetes, using visual aids and discovery learning and enabling individuals to make their own informed decisions.